gatsby-uc/gatsby-source-s3/tests/README.md

 - [x] sourcing from private buckets (added in #20, using a pre-signed URL)
 - [x] sourcing from a bucket with more than 1000 objects (added in #43, using a continuation token)

+In total, the buckets hold 1502 objects, and the e2e tests assert that all are correctly sourced and rendered.

 Read more about the example site's AWS setup in the [example site's README](../examples/gatsby-starter-source-s3).